-APOL 330 Advanced Creation Studies in Human Life
+APOL 330 Human Life Apologetics in Doxological Perspective

 This multidisciplinary course builds upon the foundation of APOL 270 (Creationist Appreciation for Human Life), except that it specifically focuses advanced study, with extra attention to how human life is specially created in God's image, to be appreciated at the personal level and for apologetic education to benefit both believers and unbelievers.
-Biblical studies in this course will include review of portions of Genesis, Psalms, and Romans, in conjunction with multi-generational appreciation for God's researching, analyzing, documenting, and communicating evidences of God's providence in orchestrating biogenetic family history.
+Biblical studies in this course will include review of portions of Genesis, Psalms, and Romans, in conjunction with multigenerational appreciation for God's researching, analyzing, documenting, and communicating evidences of God's providence in orchestrating biogenetic family history.
 For personal and educational applications, practicum opportunities are explored, to equip the learner to honor God by wisely using opportunities for human life-related educational apologetics.
 (Prerequisite: APOL 330; 3 semester hours credit)